Breword/tmux/Advanced-Use.md

 ~~~~

 If a program is still running in the pane or window, the commands will refuse
 to work.
-The `-k` flag forces this and kills the program in the window before
+The `-k` flag kills the program in the window before starting the new
-starting the new one:
+one:

 ~~~~
 :respawn-pane -k top